Can You Register Your Car Without Insurance?

 Higher Insurance Rates

-Once you’re caught driving uninsured, your future premiums may increase significantly.
-Insurers consider uninsured drivers to be high-risk.
+Once you're caught driving uninsured, your future premiums will likely rise.
+Insurers classify uninsured drivers as high-risk.

 Legal Liability